valencik/mastersAPSC/documents/thesis/thesis.md

 ## Data Composition and Queries
 Through data summarization we can learn the first-order characteristics of the data set.
-The goal is obtain a broad perspective of the structure and composition of the data set.
+Our goal was to obtain a broad perspective of the structure and composition of the data set.
 For example, there are 212835 entries in the data set[^our-data-set] that span from 1896 to 2014.
 We can answer questions such as "What percentage of all entries are journal articles?"
 As Table @tbl:typesAll shows, the majority of the document types in the NSR are journal articles.